GitCaptain/ocean-landscape/README.md

 ## Preview results

-The result of the algorithm is the file in the `.vox` format, explained here: https://github.com/ephtracy/voxel-model/tree/master
+The result of the algorithm is the file in the `.vox` format, explained [here](https://github.com/ephtracy/voxel-model/tree/master)

 To preview this file you need to download free voxel editor "Magical Voxel", from the [official website](https://ephtracy.github.io) then open generated file here.